 7. Heater Gas Valve

-A lack of voltage may causeOpens in a new tab. the gas valve’s random and nonrhythmic clicks, which might indicate a malfunction.
+A lack of voltage may cause the gas valve’s random and nonrhythmic clicks, which might indicate a malfunction.
 Fuel or avionics suite faults might create this chaotic behavior.
 Your heater may function occasionally or be entirely lit for just a few minutes because of the sputtering gas flow.

 8. The Pilot Assembly for the Furnace